developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Scanner Input

 **Mapping a scanner to a field** causes the scanner to become active whenever that field is in focus.
 Select at least one decoder type; data acquired by the scanner is populated into that field.
-EAC currently supports the camera scanner and 2D barcode imager with basic configurations and a short list of popular decoder types. **Optionally, use [Data Formatting Input](#dataformatting) to append ENTER or TAB characters** to automatically advance the cursor after the field is populated with acquired data.
+EAC currently supports the camera scanner and 2D barcode imager with basic configurations and a short list of popular decoder types. **Optionally, use [Data Formatting Input](#dataformatting) to append the acquired data with ENTER or TAB characters** to automatically execute the action after the field is populated.

 #### Supported Parameters:

-**All Decoder -** **activates [all decoders](https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#decoderselection) supported by the device**; not limited to those listed in the tool.
+**All Decoder -** **activates [all decoders](https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#decoderselection) supported by the device**.
+Not limited to those listed in the tool.

 **[Decoders] -** activates one or more individual decoders as required for scanning by the app. **<u>At least one decoder must be selected to enable scanning</u>**.